1945 Utah Utes football team

-The 1945 Utah Redskins football team was an American football team that represented the University of Utah as a member of the Mountain States Conference (MSC) during the 1945 college football season.
-In their 21st season under head coach Ike Armstrong, the Redskins compiled an overall record of 4–4 with a mark of 3–2 against conference opponents, placing third in the MSC.
+The 1945 Utah Utes football team, or also commonly known as the Utah Redskins, was an American football team that represented the University of Utah as a member of the Mountain States Conference (MSC) during the 1945 college football season.
+In their 21st season under head coach Ike Armstrong, the Utes compiled an overall record of 4–4 with a mark of 3–2 against conference opponents, placing third in the MSC.